adityaprasad-sudo/Dolby-Atmos-Ripoff/README.md

 The progress bar of the music isnt reactive since i would have to rewrite the whole engine because if i did that i can scrubbing and make the whole shi lag and crash especially in lower end devices

+THIS IS A PROJECT FOR #HORIZONS

 ## To Reviwers

-Thank you Guys for giving your precious time to review this project i hope you did like it
+Thank you Guys for giving your precious time to review this project i hope you did like it. sorry for the rushed readme but todays the last day to get the visa and ticets i guess

 ## Backend